mhenke/CFML-in-100-minutes/cfml100mins.markdown

 }
 ```

-Try this example using @5@, @7@, @8@ and @9@ for the values of @minutes@.
+Try this example using *5*, *7*, *8* and *9* for the values of *minutes*.

-When the @minutes@ is 5, here is how the execution goes: Is it @true@ that 5 is less than 7?
-Yes, it is, so print out the line @The water is not boiling yet.@.
+When the *minutes* is 5, here is how the execution goes: Is it *true* that 5 is less than 7?
+Yes, it is, so print out the line *The water is not boiling yet.*.

-When the @minutes@ is 7, it goes like this: Is it @true@ that 7 is less than 7?
-No. Next, is it @true@ that 7 is equal to 7?
-Yes, it is, so print out the line @It's just barely boiling@.
+When the *minutes* is 7, it goes like this: Is it *true* that 7 is less than 7?
+No. Next, is it *true* that 7 is equal to 7?
+Yes, it is, so print out the line *It's just barely boiling*.

-When the @minutes@ is 8, it goes like this: Is it @true@ that 8 is less than 7?
-No. Next, is it @true@ that 8 is equal to 7?
-No. Next, is it @true@ that 8 is equal to 8?
-Yes, it is, so print out the line @It's boiling!@.
+When the *minutes* is 8, it goes like this: Is it *true* that 8 is less than 7?
+No. Next, is it *true* that 8 is equal to 7?
+No. Next, is it *true* that 8 is equal to 8?
+Yes, it is, so print out the line *It's boiling!*.
 Lastly, when total is 9, it goes:" Is it 'true' that 9 is less than 7?
 No. Next, is it 'true' that 9 is equal to 7?
 No. Next, is it 'true' that
 9 is equal to 8?
 No. Since none of those are true, execute the 'else'